tonyarnold/Fakery/README.md

 Are you still bothered with meaningless randomly character strings?
 Just relax and leave this job to **Mockery**.
 It's useful in all the cases when you need to use some dummy data for testing, population of database during development, etc.

+> [!NOTE]
-**NOTE**: Generated data is pretty realistic, supports a range of locales, but returned values are not guaranteed to be unique.
+> The generated data is pretty realistic, and supports a range of locales, but the returned values are not guaranteed to be unique.

 ## Table of Contents